 - Method 2 — Install Git from source:

-Before installing Git from source code, make sure you have already installed required packages on your system:
+Before installing Git from source code, make sure you have already installed the required packages on your system:

 dnf install wget unzip tar make gcc openssl-devel libcurl-devel expat-devel